Proto-writing: African Iron Age

-Nsibidi is a system of symbols indigenous to what is now southeastern Nigeria.
+Nsibidi is a system of symbols indigenous to what is now Igboland.
 While there remains no commonly accepted exact date of origin, most researchers agree that use of the earliest symbols date back between the 5th and 15th centuries.
 There are thousands of Nsibidi symbols which were used on anything from calabashes to tattoos and to wall designs.
 Nsibidi is used for the Ekoid and Igboid languages, and the Aro people are known to write Nsibidi messages on the bodies of their messengers.